Academic Catalog

 Exclusion from the College of Engineering

-Students may repeat up to five courses in which they obtained a grade below C-, or received grades of WF or WN.
+Students may repeat up to five courses in which they obtained a grade below C-.
 Should a student need to retake a sixth course to fulfill degree requirements, they will face exclusion from the College of Engineering.
 Moreover, failing to achieve a grade of at least ‘C-minus’ after three attempts in a course will serve as grounds for exclusion from the College of Engineering.
 Prerequisite math courses, although not credited towards the degree, become part of the exclusion count if students didn't place into MAT 1800.
 It's important to note that repeating a course for a better understanding, even if a satisfactory grade (‘C-minus’ or higher) was initially earned, will not contribute to the tally of permitted repeats.

 Following exclusion from College of Engineering, the privilege of registering in the College will be withheld for at least one calendar year.